This post may contain affiliate links.

 Beaches With Stinger Nets Around Cairns and Port Douglas

-There is a stinger net at the lifeguard station at the top end of Four Mile beach, Port Douglas.
-The tourists and some locals use it right through stinger season, but it’s not 100% safe.
+There is a stinger net at the lifeguard station at the top end of Four Mile Beach, Port Douglas.

 You’ll also find stinger nets at Palm Cove, Clifton Beach, Yorkey’s Knob, Holloways Beach, Trinity Beach, Kewarra Beach and Ellis Beach, most beaches in the area.

 How Will Stinger Season Affect Your Great Barrier Reef Trip?